digitalpalidictionary/dpd-db/icon/README.md

-All files related to DPD icon.
+# All files DPD icon files.